-We would strongly seek for an implementation date of no sooner than 1st April 2015 as this would give generators more notice for taking account of changes within commercial arrangements.
-For similar reasons we would urge for Ofgem not to introduce any changes mid-charging year.

-While we understand the arguments in favour of encouraging the development of renewable schemes in areas of high renewable potential such as the islands, we do not accept that the GB transmission charging methodology should be used as a basis for providing additional subsidy for such schemes.
-If a subsidy is provided through transmission charges (implicitly or explicitly) it will inevitably lead to economically inefficient investments, increased overall cost and an undue deterioration of competition in the generation market.
+Do you support the proposed We would strongly seek for an implementation date of no sooner implementation approach?
+If than 1 st April 2015 as this would give generators more notice for not, please state why and taking account of changes within commercial arrangements.
+For provide an alternative similar reasons we would urge for Ofgem not to introduce any suggestion where possible. changes mid-charging year.
+Do you have any other While we understand the arguments in favour of encouraging the development of renewable schemes in areas of high renewable potential such as the islands, we do not accept that the GB transmission charging methodology should be used as a basis for providing additional subsidy for such schemes.
+If a subsidy is provided through transmission charges (implicitly or explicitly) it will inevitably lead to economically inefficient investments, increased overall cost and an undue deterioration of competition in the generation market. comments?
 We therefore believe that any subsidy should be made explicit and provided outside of the charging regime.